alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 Upon the completion of the guide you should have a fully encrypted setup that's performant and has enriched your understanding of how to install linux systems.

-As with most shells, the `$` throughout this guide indicates any time that you'll be inputtting text.
-Where a shell line is not preceeded by `$` or is preceeded by a `#`, that's usually an output.
+As with most shells, the `$` throughout this guide indicates any time that you'll be inputting text.
+Where a shell line is not preceded by `$` or is preceded by a `#`, that's usually an output.

-I originally ready through [this guide by Willi Mutschler](https://mutschler.eu/linux/install-guides/pop-os-btrfs-20-04/) but noticed a distinct lack of explanations and human-readable language, so here I'm translating it into lay person language, adding my own spin on it, and also modifying it to fit Pop_OS!
+I originally read through [this guide by Willi Mutschler](https://mutschler.eu/linux/install-guides/pop-os-btrfs-20-04/) but noticed a distinct lack of explanations and human-readable language, so here I'm translating it into lay person language, adding my own spin on it, and also modifying it to fit Pop_OS!
 22.04 updates, now that Ubuntu 22.04 is out for general public use.